SimonDedman/gbm.auto/README.md

 Downloads unzips crops & saves NOAAs global coastline shapefiles to user-set box.
 Use for ‘shape’ in gbm.map.
-If downloading in RStudio uncheck “Use secure download method for HTTP” in Tools &gt; Global Options &gt; Packages.
+If downloading in RStudio uncheck “Use secure download method for HTTP” in Tools \> Global Options
+\> Packages.

 ------------------------------------------------------------------------